 If you two decide to include a more vibrant color in your outfits, be sure to use it as an accent color rather than the primary color.
 Vibrancy is absolutely fine, but it stands out best when it isn’t too overpowering.
 Again, the thing we really want to stress in your engagement photos is the interaction between the two of you, not your outfit.
 Your clothing should enhance the moment, but it most definitely shouldn’t steal the show.

 Oh, and one last little thing.
 As elopement and adventure wedding photographers, we pride ourselves in being the go-to resource for couples looking to feel their best during their engagement sessions.
 We’re there for you, guiding you through the entire engagement and adventure wedding planning process.
-We love to say we take epic photos of epic couples in epic places.
-But honestly, we’re here to help you with so much more than that.
 So if having hands-on wedding photographers and guides on your adventure wedding or elopement day sounds like your jam, we’d love nothing more than to get in touch with you.
 Elopement and adventure wedding planning shouldn’t be difficult.
 We’re here to make sure it isn’t.

 Check out some of our favorite elopement and adventure wedding planning resources: